M Series Receiver Communication

 The Receiver is powered through the USB port and requires no configuration to operate.
 Upon being plugged in to a computer, the Receiver will automatically power on and begin the enumeration process with the host computer.
 Once enumerated, the receiver will begin sending data and will ignore all future commands and requests.

 The Receiver has two modes of operation depending on if broadcasts are being received or not.
 When no broadcasts are detected, the receiver will be in Standby mode and will be transmit device status values and debug information.
 Once a broadcast is received, the receiver will switch into Active mode and will begin sending broadcast data.
 The receiver will stay in Active mode until all broadcasts have ceased and the transmission queue is empty, at which point it will revert to Standby mode.

 The Receiver data transmitted over the USB interface will be a continuous stream of ASCII encoded data which will either be accessed as a virtual COM device stream or through USB Endpoint BulkTransfer polling (depending on platform requirements).
 Each transmission packet is appended with control character signaling the separation of packets.
 Segments within the packet are separated with a blank space character.

 Standby Mode Transmissions

 Standby mode transmissions are identified with a leading segment value between

 304. These transmissions include a status check from each of the four processors on the Receiver's PCB.
-These values have little use outside of debugging and should be used only as a means to determining device operation mode and to check device connectivity.
+These values have little use outside of debugging and should be used only to determining device operation mode and to check device connectivity.

 The one value of note is the segment following the